 The Seder meal reenacts the "night of watching" that preceded the Exodus, when the Children of Israel sheltered in their homes in Goshen ate the Passover offering of roast lamb with bitter herbs and unleavened bread and awaited their departure to freedom.
 Scholars teach that the Seder expanded to reflect the Greco-Roman symposium, a leisurely meal served to reclining guests and accompanied by wine and meaningful conversation.
 Sometimes the urge to provide hospitality and plentiful food tempts us to follow another Greco-Roman custom of eating and drinking to excess.
 A groaning table and stomachs groaning from excessive intake stray from the ultimate purpose of the Seder.
 Take it easy.
 Have seconds of soup instead of other heavy dishes.
+Serve fresh, low-processed foods whenever possible.

+Karpas/Greens

-Karpas/Greens Fresh leafy green vegetables feature on the Seder plate and can enhance our Passover experience.
+Fresh leafy green vegetables feature on the Seder plate and can enhance our Passover experience.
 Eating green vegetables helps us welcome spring, new growth, and the miracle of new life.
 Filling our plate with fresh vegetables promotes good health and digestion.
 While maror, the bitter herb, reminds us of our ancestors' afflictions, we need not afflict our families and ourselves with overabundance of refined carbohydrates, eggs and other fried and heavy foods.
 A Passover menu filled with fresh greens and crunchy vegetables, hearty soups, fresh fruit and roasted and steamed vegetables of all kinds fulfills the spirit of Passover and promotes our well-being.
 The Passover season presents an opportunity to prioritize fresh and healthy food.
-The Torah states that the commandments are given to live by them: "You shall keep My laws and My rules, by the pursuit of which [people] shall live; I am the YHVH" (Vayikra 18:5) Our Sages infer: "'By which man shall live' - and not die" (Yoma 85b).
+The Torah states that the commandments are given to live by them: "You shall keep My laws and My rules, by the pursuit of which [people] shall live; I am the YHVH" (Vayikra 18:5) Our Sages infer: "By which man shall live' - and not die" (Yoma 85b).
 The mitzvot were given to promote life, not to cause death (Peninei Halakha: Shabbat 27:1 n.
 1).
-Four Cups The Seder calls for four cups "kosot" of wine to be poured and drunk.
-Authorities vary on how much is enough.
-Most opinions vary from 1.7 ounces to 3 ounces per cup.
-If you do not drink alcohol, kosher grape juice is fine.
-If you need to limit your sugar intake, choose a low-sugar type of wine or juice, or add water as needed.
-Paschal Yam:
+Enjoy healthy, delicious meals!